cdisc-org/DataExchange-DatasetJson/doc/ndjson.md

 return character (\r or 0x0D).
 UTF-8 encoding is expected.

 The Dataset-JSON NDJSON format is created from the Dataset-JSON standard by:
 * Row 1.
-Create 1 JSON object from the dataset attributes.
-Includes all by the columns and rows attributes.
+Create 1 JSON object from the metadata, including the dataset attributes and column definitions.
-* Row 2.
-Create 1 JSON object that contains an array of variable metadata definitions taken from the columns attribute.
-* Row 3 - n.
+* Row 2 - n.
 Create 1 array per data row

+All the metadata is in the first row of the dataset and everything else is a data row.

 ![NDJSON Proposed Changes](/doc/img/ndjson-json-structure.JPG?raw=true)

-Each row can be parsed and processed as standalone JSON text.
+Each row can be parsed and processed as standalone JSON.

 ### Examples